MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/auditing/event-4768.md

 | 31    | Validate                 | This option is used only by the ticket-granting service.
 The VALIDATE option indicates that the request is to validate a postdated ticket.
 Should not be in use, because postdated tickets are not supported by KILE.                                                                                                                                                                                                                                                                                                                                                                                                                                        |

 > Table 2.
 Kerberos ticket flags.

->
+> [!NOTE]
-> **Note**&nbsp;&nbsp;[KILE](/openspecs/windows_protocols/ms-kile/2a32282e-dd48-4ad9-a542-609804b02cc9) **(Microsoft Kerberos Protocol Extension)** – Kerberos protocol extensions used in Microsoft operating systems.
+> [KILE](/openspecs/windows_protocols/ms-kile/2a32282e-dd48-4ad9-a542-609804b02cc9) **(Microsoft Kerberos Protocol Extension)** – Kerberos protocol extensions used in Microsoft operating systems.
 These extensions provide additional capability for authorization information including group memberships, interactive logon information, and integrity levels.

 -   **Result Code** \[Type = HexInt32\]**:** hexadecimal result code of TGT issue operation.
 The “Table 3.
 TGT/TGS issue error codes.” contains the list of the most common error codes for this event.